-The mural, digitally painted by Christine He and David Fialho, will soon be available for on demand printing and ordering.
+The mural, digitally painted by Christine He and David Fialho, is available for on demand printing and ordering.
 The project came out of a partnership with the Latin American Association and Sequoyah Middle School.
 The original piece is currently being installed at Sequoyah Middle School.

 The Origin of Life